Newsletter

 Fueling that passion was discovery of a world beyond my hometown.
 Once again, I don't know who deserves the credit, but I'd sure like to thank whoever arranged all those class field trips to Sarasota's Ringling Estates during my formative years.
 The first time I clambered off the school bus and into the Asolo Theatre, saw Shakespeare presented onstage for the first time, and saw those wall-size Rubens and Van Dycks up close, I was hooked for life.
 Sixty miles from the orange groves and cow pastures and Leave-It-to-Beaver life that comprised my world, I found "the Arts" and was smitten for life.

-By the time I entered college as an English major, I was wallowing in all the classics and showing a definite preference for Henry James over Hemingway (a prejudice which reveals itself to this day in my tendency to use forty words when fourteen would do!).
+By the time I entered Mars Hill College as an English major, I was wallowing in the classics and showing a definite preference for Henry James over Hemingway (a prejudice which reveals itself to this day in my tendency to use forty words when fourteen would do!).
 I entered a poem in my first competition--a contest sponsored by the campus literary journal--and won third place.
-I spent four years basking in the beauty of the Blue Ridge mountains and the literary icons which were my world.
-(Okay, I hung out in the music and theatre departments, too, and spent a fair amount of time at clubs in Asheville dancing to the music of K.C. and the Sunshine Band, Subway, and the Men of Distinction, but that's another story entirely.)
+I spent the next four years basking in the beauty of the Blue Ridge mountains and the literary icons which were my world.
+(Okay, I hung out in the music and theatre departments, too; came real close to double majoring in English AND musical theatre.)

 The Road to Becoming a Writer

 When my son John was three, I went to a writers' conference and met with a literary agent to pitch an idea I had for a book.
 The agent wasn't interested in that particular project, but she liked my writing style and asked me to send her something else.
 Sending my "motherhood" poems never occurred to me, until my husband suggested it.
 I sent them, the agent loved them, she told me how to write a book proposal, and the next thing I knew, I had sold my first book!
 That book, A New Mother's Thoughts, has now been published in three different editions by two different publishers.
-My second book, I Am the Mother of Sons, has been published in two editions, by two publishers, and there is a Spanish translation available as well.
-Dancing With My Daughter, my third book, was published by Loyola Press in 2004 and, in 2006, CRM Books published She of the Rib: Women Unwrapped.
-In the last couple of years, I've switched my focus to fiction and am currently shopping around a Christmas novella about llamas gone wild in South Carolina, and a novel about hormones gone wild in Mississippi.
-And there's more fun to come.
+My second book, I Am the Mother of Sons, has been published in two editions, by two publishers, and there are two Spanish editions and a Portuguese edition as well.
+Dancing With My Daughter, my third collection of poetry, was published by Loyola Press in 2004.
+My nonfiction book, The Art of Stone Skipping and Other Fun Old-Time Games, was released by Imagine Publishing, an imprint of Charlesbridge Publishing, in 2013 and went into a second printing within just a few months.

 The Writing Life

-The nuances, meter, and onomatopoeia of words have fascinated me for as long as I can remember.
-I find inspiration for my work everywhere--in a person walking down the road, a comment made by one of my friends, watching my dog chase after a squirrel, anything that catches my attention and imagination.
+Words have fascinated me for as long as I can remember.
+I find inspiration everywhere--in a person walking down the road, a comment made by a friend, watching my dog chase after a squirrel, anything that catches my attention and imagination.
 I write in many different genres and find that some subjects work better in one form than another.
 I worked with one particular phrase for several years, trying to find a way to use it.
-Eventually, it found a home in my poem, "Bethlehem Blessing," which garnered more reader response than anything I've written thus far.
-But before it came to rest in a poem, that phrase needled me into creating a musical called "The Innkeeper's Daughter," the manuscript for a children's book, and several other half-finished projects still tucked away in my office.
+Eventually, it spawned a poem but, before it came to rest in that form, that phrase needled me into creating a musical, a manuscript for a children's book, and several other projects still tucked away, half-finished, in my office.

 I thoroughly enjoy all the writing I do, but poetry is my greatest love, because the brevity makes each word matter so much.
 I believe many people avoid reading poetry because they think it's boring.
 Wrong!
 It's a matter of finding a writer whose style and subject matter match your taste and interests.
 To me, reading a good poem is like a blast of cold air on a hot summer day--a quick little shot of energy that makes you come alive again.
-I read probably fifty to a hundred poems a month, and am constantly discovering new poets whose work I enjoy.
-I also like rereading work by old favorites such as Walt Whitman, Lord Byron, and Elizabeth Barrett Browning.
-Carl Sandburg's house is just a short drive from my house; sometimes when I want to be really inspired, I go sit in the woods by his creek!
+I read several hundred poems a month, and am constantly discovering new poets whose work I enjoy.
+I also like rereading work by old favorites such as Robert Louis Stevenson, Ella Wheeler Wilcox, and James Whitcomb Riley.
+Carl Sandburg's house is just a short drive from my house; often, when I want to be really inspired, I go sit in the woods by his creek.

-Although I live a very normal life with lots of dirty dishes and laundry to keep me busy (did I mention I'm the mother of sons?), I try to write every day.
-I've learned to keep a pen and pad with me at all times--though I've been known to use everything from gum wrappers to the palm of my hand in a pinch.
+I try to keep a pen and pad with me at all times to capture ideas as they come--though I've been known to use everything from gum wrappers to my thigh in a pinch.
 It took a while to get used to composing on a computer, and I still prefer writing poetry by hand, but I am a definite fan of word processing, e-mail, and the Internet: research has never been easier.

 WHY I AM A WRITER